 A Lufthansa (LH) and an easyJet (U2) A320neo aircraft inaugurated the new airport.
 The German flag carrier made a special sticker to celebrate the occasion.

 Opening Berlin’s Brandenburg Airport was a two-week-long program.
-It started off with renaming Schönefeld Airport (SXF) to BER T5.
+It started off with renaming Schönefeld Airport (SXF) to BER T5 on October 25th.
 On the same day, they opened the airport’s train station.

 BER Opening in Phases